EDCD/EDDN/schemas/scanorganic-README.md

 BodyID is already present in the form of the 'Body' key.
 This should be renamed to BodyID to mirror many other events.

-You MUST track `BodyName` both from Status.json *and* also from some Journal events in order to cross-check it before using the `Body` from Journal events.
+If proper synchronicity can be achieved, `BodyName` should be reported, be it from Status.json or from some Journal events.
+Please cross-check it as possible before using the `Body` from Journal events.

 The following is correct as of game version 4.0.0.801 (Odyssey initial release, Update 7, plus one patch).